 Whether it’s breakfast, lunch or dinner, this super-easy favorite is satisfying and highly nutritious.
 Every bite is a different experience, with chunks of ginger, basil, cilantro, garlic, spices, and lime.
 The key to scrumptious flavor and off the charts nutrition is your BROTH!
-Most Asian restaurants use chemical broths, GMO-fed meat, and rice noodles, all low in nutrients.
+Most Asian restaurants use chemical broths, GMO-fed meat, and cheap rice noodles, all low in nutrients.
 However this recipe is 100% real food, non-GMO, and grain-free!
 Zoodles are zucchini noodles, quick to make with an inexpensive veggie spiralizer – see below.
 You can use a delicious vegetable broth.
 Or you can try my Easy Pressure-Cooker Bone Broth, so rich and nutrient-dense it will make your eyes sparkle!
 If you freeze some broth in serving-size containers, then this soup is SUPER easy to make.
 Melt the frozen broth in a soup pan while you add the veggies. enjoy!
 Serves 2.

-- 3 cups Homemade Bone Broth or your favorite sugar-free non-GMO broth.
+- 3 cups Homemade Broth like Bone Broth or your favorite sugar-free non-GMO broth.
 Or make your own vegetarian broth.

 - 1-inch piece of fresh ginger root, peeled and sliced very thin

 - 1 clove garlic, crushed

 - 1/8 teaspoon ground cardamom

 - 8 ounces chicken breast, diced (organic or non-GMO) (optional)